Alex Mao Youth Photo Award 2025

 This year's entries were from around New Zealand, with a variety of subjects and skills, we thank everyone who took part, see all entries here.
 Our judge was Linda Tyler, Associate Professor, University of Auckland, and currently teaches art writing and curatorial practice at Honours level in the Art History Department.

-To date over $4800 in prize money has been Awarded to support Youth photography in NZ through this Award.
+To date over $4800 in grant money has been Awarded to support Youth photography in NZ through this Award.

 Presented by Image Auckland [tāmaki makaurau]